jscheffner/hapi-auth-any/README.md

 ]);
 ````

-Register the strategies you want to combine.
+Register the authentication strategies you want to combine.

 ```js
 server.auth.strategy('foo', 'basic', {...});